-The Spring basketball season for the house program begins in April and ends in early June, depending upon the league.
+The Spring basketball season for the house program begins in early April and ends in early June, depending upon the league.

 8. Are there the same number of games and practices in the Spring season as in the Winter season?

 The focus of the Spring season, which takes place in a shorter time frame that the Winter season, is on games rather than instruction/practice.
 Teams generally play the same number of games (sometime more) in the Spring as in the Winter.
 However, practices are usually limited to the lower grades for the first few weeks of the season only, after which time leagues go to all games.
 The HS grades have only 1-2 pre-season practices then go straight to games only.

 9. When and where are practices held?

 Practices are held in the local middle and elementary schools for grades 4-8 for the first few weeks of the season only (the HS leagues have only 1 or 2 pre-season practices).
 The gym assignments are made by the Fairfax County Recreational Department around March 1st, so until that time we do not know exactly which schools we will be assigned and for which dates and times.
 In the past we have been allocated time slots at the following middle and elementary schools for practices: Carson MS, Franklin MS, Herndon MS, Rocky Run MS, Brookfield ES, Colin Powell ES, Crossfield ES, Dogwood ES, Floris ES, Fox Mill ES, Greenbriar East ES, Greenbriar West ES, Lees Corner ES, McNair ES, Navy ES, Oak Hill ES, Poplar Tree ES, Waples Mill ES and Willow Springs ES.